yashaka/selene/README.md

 Tests with Selene can be built either in a simple straightforward "selenide' style or with PageObjects composed from Widgets i.e. reusable element components.

-NOTE: This is still a pre-alpha version and API is nut fully finalized.
+NOTE: This is still an alpha version.
 Lately selene was completely refactored, and have changed API a bit.
 So if you have been using it before (versions <= 0.0.8), then upgrading to next version may break your tests.
 Read changelog before upgrading to be prepared;)

 ## Installation

-### latest development version (currently this is recommended option unless selene 1.0 will be released):
+### latest development version

     $ git clone https://github.com/yashaka/selene.git
     $ python setup.py install

 [It is preferable also to use  local virtualenv](https://gist.github.com/yashaka/a547c6e0df5f6c973acc04655b6e3072).

+### latest published pre-release version (currently this is recommended option unless selene 1.0 will be released):

+    pip install selene --pre

-### latest released version (versions <= 0.0.8 will become outdated soon)
+### latest release version (versions <= 0.0.8 will become outdated soon)

     pip install selene